 Whether in towns or villages, the women and men have distinct jobs.
 In the villages, men work the fields, herd the animals, and provide protection, while the women do housework and care for the children.
 Village women have a few agricultural tasks as well: milking the cows, goats, and sheep, and making butter.
 In the cities, women never work outside their homes.
 Traditional roles exist, but are being influenced by western culture.

-Virtually all of the Moroccan Arabs in this region are Muslim.
+What are their beliefs?
+Virtually all Moroccan Arabs in this region are Muslim.
 They adhere to the Koran and observe the five basic "pillars" of Islam, which include affirming that there is no god but Allah, and Mohammed is his prophet; praying five times a day while facing Mecca; giving alms generously; fasting during Ramadan, the ninth month of the Muslim year; and trying to make at least one pilgrimage to Mecca.

-* Ask God to give the Moroccan Arab believers boldness to share the love of Christ with their friends and families.
+* Ask God to give Moroccan Arab believers boldness to share the love of Christ with their friends and families.

 * Ask the Holy Spirit to soften the hearts of Moroccan Arabs toward Christians so that they will be receptive to the Gospel.

 * Pray that God will call forth teams of intercessors who will faithfully stand in the gap for Moroccan Arabs.